darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 ### What is FUSE?

-FUSE to put it simply, allows people to implement filesystems in userspace.
+FUSE, to put it simply, allows people to implement filesystems in userspace.
 Filesystems are traditionally implemented in the kernel, but when using FUSE, non-privileged programs can be used to create custom filesystems.

 ### Why is it cool?